Non-universality of halo profiles and implications for dark matter experiments: Effects of profile scatter on dark matter annihilation

 \subsubsection{Implications for Halo Stacking}

 Our results have implications for many astrophysical applications that depend upon the mass distribution within halos.
 One such example is the technique of ``stacking''halos to improve signal to noise, commonly employed in simulations and observations.
 In one such application, large numbers of simulated halo density profiles are stacked to measure the mean density profile to high precision (\eg \citealt{gaoconcs}; \citealt{hayashiwhite}).
-From an observational perspective, stacking many halos of similar mass greatly reduces the noise in, for example, weak lensing determinations of halo mass profiles and concentrations (\eg \citealt{mandelbaum08}; \citealt{mandelbaum09}).
+From an observational perspective, stacking many halos of similar mass greatly reduces the noise in, for example, weak lensing determinations of halo mass profiles and concentrations (\eg \citealt{mandelbaum08}; \citealt{mandelbaum09}; Sheldon \etal 2009ab).

 Our results support the viability of halo ``stacking''.
 Due to the fact that the distribution of densities at fixed radius is Gaussian and the distribution of concentrations is also Gaussian, a stacked density profile is indeed an accurate representation of the median profile.
 This is particularly convenient in that it allows the mean halo profile to be parameterized into an analytic form without bias, and allows unbiased stacking of observational mass profiles.
 In Fig.~\ref{mltr}, we have verified that the cumulative cluster mass distribution also remains unbiased.
-We compare the Einasto form of a 3-dimensional enclosed mass profile of $c_{200}=4.55$ with the same quantity for a mock stacked halo drawn from a Gaussian distribution of concentrations of mean $c_{200}=4.55$ and scatter $\sigma_G = 0.283 c_{200}$, and find agreement to better than $1\%$.
+We compare the Einasto form of a 3-dimensional enclosed mass profile of $c_{200}=4.55$ and $\alpha = 0.19$ with the same quantity for a mock stacked halo drawn from a Gaussian distribution of concentrations of mean $c_{200}=4.55$ and scatter $\sigma_G = 0.283 c_{200}$, and find agreement to better than $1\%$, except within a few percent r$_{vir}$ where differences approach $2\%$.
 This implies that mass profiles determined by lensing studies should be free from biases associated with halo stacking.
-If, instead, the density distribution had been log-normal, then a stacked halo would have been biased toward higher cumulative masses at small radii, although not by more than a few percent.
+Cosmological simulations have been used to demonstrate that accurate three dimensional mass profiles can be constructed from stacked shear signals (\eg \citealt{johnston}); our work shows that any potential systematic bias related to the distribution of halo concentrations or densities will be negligible for a gaussian concentration PDF, even for future precision surveys.
+If, instead, the density distribution had been log-normal, then a stacked halo would have been biased toward higher cumulative masses at small radii, by more than $6\%$ at $1\%$r$_{vir}$ in our test case.